 - Judgment and decision making

 - Cognitive flexibility

-What I found interesting was that they added the skills of emotional intelligence and cognitive flexibility and dropped quality circles and active listening from the list.
+What I find interesting is that they added the skills of emotional intelligence and cognitive flexibility and dropped quality circles and active listening from the list.
 There was also movement within the ranking.
 People management, coordinating with others, service orientation and negotiation fell, while critical thinking, creativity, judgment and decision making rose.
-In my view this reflects a shift to mental prowess, since half the list connects to thinking ability.
-Complex problem solving, critical thinking, creativity, judgment and decision making and cognitive flexibility center on mental practices.
+In my view, this reflects a shift to mental agility since half the list connects to analytical practices.
 It raises the question of how a leader or coach can develop this level of thinking dexterity.
-It certainly cannot be by mandate or by adding it to a job description.
+It certainly cannot be by mandate or addressed by adding it to a job description.

 First published at: http://bizcatalyst360.com/top-ten-leadership-skills-for-2020/